niplav/site/content.md

 * [Ziggurat](https://ziggurat.substack.com/)
 	* 3 posts (one of them an announcement post), decent length, last post April 7th 2022
-	* Impression: Good potential, especially with the recent update
+	* Impression: Good potential, especially with the recent update.
 * [Bridget Williams](https://www.bridgetwilliams.blog/)
 	* 2 posts, decent length, last post March 26th 2022
 	* Impression: Looks nice, probably a bit more in-depth than the average blog.
 Might become something.
 * [The Take Machine](https://thetakemachine.substack.com/p/coming-soon?showWelcome=true&s=r)
 	* 1 announcement post, quite short, last post March 7th 2022
-	* Impression: This is not yet a blog, so I do not understand why you would link it in a "our bloggers" section
+	* Impression: This is not yet a blog, so I do not understand why you would link it in a "our bloggers" section.
 * [Sam Enright](https://samenright.com/)/[The Fitzwilliam](https://www.thefitzwilliam.com/)
 	* 36 posts/8 posts, appreciable length, last post on April 6th 2022
 	* Impression: Now *this* is the kind of stuff that gets me excited.
 Sam, have you considered writing a [site](https://www.gleech.org/sites), not a a blog or a newsletter?
 Your book reviews would look [very good](https://gwern.net/reviews/Books) on one page ;-).
 Verdict: Excellent.
 * [Heloise Investigates](https://heloiseinvestigates.substack.com/p/coming-soon?showWelcome=true&s=r)
 	* 1 announcement post, very short, posted February 15th
 	* Impression: Nothing here, similar to The Take Machine.
+Verdict: [REDACTED] [REDACTED] [REDACTED]
 * [Basil Halperin](https://basilhalperin.com/essays.html)
 	* 15 posts, quite long, last post March 31st 2022
 	* Impression: I really like this blog: the first post is from 2013 (showing that the author is persistent, even if they're a slow writer, but who am I to call that a vice!), the author *wants* to write a long site but doesn't know it yet (seriously, look at the [best essays](https://basilhalperin.com/essays/best-essays.html) page: add the other 6 posts to that, and it would work great as a landing page for the blog.)
 Verdict: We could be friends :-)
 * [Hands and Cities](https://handsandcities.com/)
 	* 46 posts, some of them extraordinarily long (I've been procrastinating on reading [On Infinite Ethics](https://handsandcities.com/2022/01/30/on-infinite-ethics/) for quite a while now), last post March 24th 2022
 	* Impression: Outstanding (and *a bit* depressing): The posts are more solid than anything I've ever written, on very interesting topics, with quotes from relevant poetry: This could be turned into a long site in a whim.
-Also an excellent illustration for why chronological archives often don't make sense: There's no reason why [this post](https://handsandcities.com/2021/06/21/on-the-limits-of-idealized-values/) is further down than [this post](https://handsandcities.com/2022/02/18/simulation-arguments/).
-I suspect that these posts will not be updated over time (:-/), which will make them less useful over time (although this is less of a problem for [philosophy than for other disciplines](https://www.lesswrong.com/posts/NCzfvp7jmbouodsRP/integrating-the-lindy-effect))—in ten years someone might stumble upon [Can you control the past](https://handsandcities.com/2021/08/27/can-you-control-the-past/) and start scrolling, fascinatedly, an explorer in the ruins of a great ancient civilization.
+Also an excellent illustration for why chronological archives often don't make sense: There's no reason why [this post](https://handsandcities.com/2021/06/21/on-the-limits-of-idealized-values/) is deprioritised in the list of posts compared to [this post](https://handsandcities.com/2022/02/18/simulation-arguments/).
+However, I suspect that these posts will not be updated over time (:-/), which will slowly make them less useful (although this is less of a problem for [philosophy than for other disciplines](https://www.lesswrong.com/posts/NCzfvp7jmbouodsRP/integrating-the-lindy-effect))—in ten years someone might stumble upon [Can you control the past](https://handsandcities.com/2021/08/27/can-you-control-the-past/) and start scrolling, fascinatedly, an explorer in the ruins of a great ancient civilization.

 Verdict: two webpages that aren't actually blogs, two young (but potentially promising) blogs with few posts, two medium-age blogs that